b0ryaa/avoxsec/README.md

 ## ABOUT ME
-Hey, I'm a black hat hacker!, doesn't mean I'm mean, its just something I do for as a side job!
-I'm studying to be better at everything I do.
-(T.W) Sometimes I'm a bit offensive!
+Hey, I'm a student studying in the Cyber Security Field!
+This is where I'll be posting my projects and showing my learning progress!

 - 🍎 [REDACTED]
-- 🎬 Streamer!
+- 🎬 Stream Live Trades
-- 🌟 Star In DaHood
+- 🌟 !!!
-- ⚡️ E$TIN X GRAVE
+- ⚡️ E$TIN
 - 👨🏻‍💻 Cyber Security
 - 🔭 Upcoming Developer